 - Medications: Non-steroidal anti-inflammatory medications such as ibuprofen and naproxen can help relieve pain and reduce swelling.

-Surgery may be recommended for more serious tendon tears or for severe sprains where torn ligaments need repair.
+Your OSI orthopedic specialist may recommend surgery for more serious tendon tears or for severe sprains where torn ligaments need repair.
 Also, a tendon damaged by persistent inflammation (tendinitis) may require surgery.